 Unlike most of the mountains in the world, where you need to take hours of hiking just to reach the summit, Mount Fansipan would not require you to.
 There is a cable car from Sapa going straight to the peak of the roof of Indochina.
 From an old trail that takes days to finish, you can now travel to the top of Fansipan in just 15 minutes.
 Awesome, right?

-Picture of the People in Vietnam
+People in Vietnam

 If something totally distinguishes Vietnam from any other place in the world, that would be its people.
 Though they might look like any other Southeast Asian, Vietnamese people show sharp qualities that make them who they are.